-ALUMNI SUCCESS: VFS Makeup alumni Emily Walsh & Suzie Klimack receive Emmy nominations for ‘Shōgun’
+ALUMNI SUCCESS: VFS Makeup alumni Emily Walsh & Suzie Klimack earn Emmy nominations for Disney+ hit ‘Shōgun’

 By VFS, on August 14, 2024

 And the winner is… Well, that’s yet to be determined.
 Though we won’t find out who’s picking up a coveted Primetime Emmy Award until September 15, that doesn’t mean we can’t celebrate early.
-We are thrilled to announce that Emily Walsh and Suzie Klimack – Vancouver Film School Makeup Design alumni – are personally nominated for their work on the Disney+ series Shōgun.
-Depending on how strong your memory is (this writer’s can be hit or miss…), you might recall that so far, 18 VFS alumni have worked on the series.
+We are thrilled to announce that Emily Walsh and Suzie Klimack – Vancouver Film School Makeup Design alumni – can now call themselves Emmy-nominated makeup artists for their work on the Disney+ series Shōgun.
+Depending on how strong your memory is (this writer’s can be hit or miss…), you might recall that so far, 18 VFS alumni have worked on the series, 18 VFS Makeup Design alumni.

 When it came to their experience on the show, Emily and Suzie had nothing but great things to say.
 “Shōgun was a whirlwind… the kind of show that makes you a better artist” says Emily.
 “One of my favourite days of shooting was during episode 1 when they are battling the ship in the storm.
 It was incredibly impressive to see everything come together, especially watching the actors endure getting drenched with water over and over again.
 I feel like that was the moment it really sank in for me how big this show was going to be.”
 Suzie echoes Emily’s thoughts: “Shōgun was a very tough beast.
 My particularly fond memories were the absolutely stunning sets.
 The attention to detail and replication of traditional Japanese architecture was extraordinary.